icampus-wildau/pakk/README.md

 After the obligatory definition of the pakkage and the dependencies, one or multiple pakkage types can be added, to define the installation process.
 See [the docs for creating a pakkage](./docs/creating_packages.md) for a list of out-of-the-box supported types.

-# Usage Examples

-> [!IMPORTANT]
-> Add some basic examples on how to use the package here.
-These examples should be easy to understand and should cover the most important use cases.
-Always include the necessary imports and the expected output, but assume that the user has already gone through a 'Getting Started' section.

-For more examples and advanced topics, please refer to the [Documentation](docs/README.md) or have a look at the [Examples](examples/README.md) directory.

 <!-- MD+:generate.content
 header = '# Contents of this Repository' level = 1